Every day, I seem to spend more and more time monitoring and blocking spam and bad bot traffic.

 The red rectangle highlights the successful Cloudflare check.

-It’s not a rule for most sites.
-But if your site is getting hit by lots of comment spam, it’s highly effective.
+It’s not a rule for most sites, but it’s highly effective if your site is being hit by a lot of comment spam.

 As you can see, I have had to delete over 75,000 spam comments over time.